 Where Song Began is a 50-minute multimedia performance celebrating the evolution of songbirds, and how they shaped the world.
 Performed more than 60 times around regional Australia and internationally, Limelight Magazine called it "Spectacular" in a 5⭐ review.
 The production was the 2020 recipient of a Ruby Award from Arts South Australia.

-Having sent birds soaring to No.2 on the ARIA charts ahead of ABBA and Adele in 2021, Songs of Disappearance is back with an album featuring 43 of our most threatened frogs.
+Songs of Disappearance is back at the top of the ARIA charts with an album featuring 43 of our most threatened frogs.
 The title track celebrates the incredible diversity of the Australian soundscape, and highlights what we stand to lose without taking action.
 Be immersed in a chorus of croaks singing in all corners of the country, from the mountain streams of Far North Queensland, to the caves of the Kimberley and the last remaining wetlands of our urban centres.

 A collaboration between the Australian Museum FrogID project, The Bowerbird Collective, Listening Earth and Mervyn Street of Mangkaja Arts, this project, being promoted as part of FrogID Week, shows that Australians will not allow these precious voices to be silenced.